ymcui/Eval-on-NN-of-RC/README.md

 **Note that, this repository will be updated irregularly**

 ##Introduction
 This repository contains an empirical comparison on current neural networks on Cloze-style Reading Comprehension.
 The content only represent personal views on these works.
-Any discussions will be welcome.
+Feel free to discuss on related techniques.
 (Please go to `Issue` Tab)

 ##Neural Architectures
 TBA